 Untreated subconjunctival hemorrhages can cause severe complications, including cranial hematomas and permanent blindness.

 If your healthcare provider failed to diagnose or treat your newborn for subconjunctival hemorrhage complications and your baby endured serious injuries as a result of this negligence, you may have grounds for a birth injury claim.

-Your birth injury lawyer at Wilt and Thompson, PLLC, can help you build a compelling case against the at-fault party.
+Your birth injury lawyer at Wilt and Associates, PLLC, can help you build a compelling case against the at-fault party.

 Help with Your Subconjunctival Hemorrhage Lawsuit in Kentucky